tommyno/BirdTunes/README.md

 https://fuglesang.vercel.app

-Add ?station=xxxx to use your own Bordweather statiom.
+Add ?station=xxxx to use your own Birdweather station.

 ## Current setup